My research is currently bifurcated into two separate streams related by an interest in theorizing critically about structural oppression.

 In the final chapter I consider how segregation develops (or fails to develop) within these models.
 The surprising result is that inequity in resource division facilitates greater-than-random levels of integration in these models.
 Even the group that receives the metaphorical short end of the stick prefers to interact with the outgroup that is mistreating them, because this mistreatment is reliable where the behavior of their in-group is not.

-"If a Baby is Born in the Woods with Nobody to Teach it Gender, Can it be Trans?" (undergoing revision)
+"If a Baby is Born in the Woods with Nobody to Teach it Gender, Can it be Trans?" (under review at Ergo)

 Social constructionism and nativism have long constituted opposing camps in discussions of gender, and a significant area of contention between the two is the etiology of trans experience.
 This causes the two camps to give negative and affirmative answers respectively to the title question.
 The epistemic situation makes this border war difficult to adjudicate: transhistorical and transcultural variations in regimes of gender provide good evidence for the social constructionist; authoritative first-person narratives, meanwhile, give the nativist their own sturdy ground.
 I argue that the contradiction in views is caused by the equivocation of trans and dysphoria, which functions as a Trojan Horse to smuggle in the conclusions of both parties.
 Once this is unraveled, it becomes clear that trans carries different senses for a social constructionist versus a nativist, and it is possible to reconcile these.
 The baby born in the genderless woods may not grow up to be trans qua relationship to hegemonic regime of gender, but it may easily be trans qua having dispositions and behaviors that read, to us, as trans.